 Co-ownership refers to a type of ownership where one person owns a certain percentage interest in the entire property and other owners own the remaining percentage interests.

 Unit ownership is a type of ownership recognised for a multi-unit building under the Law on Unit Ownership of Buildings.
-A unit owner is entitled to own exclusive private units in the building, to own and use common areas (such as the entrance hall of the building) jointly with other unit owners, and to use the underlying land in the form of ownership interests, leasehold interests or superficies.
+A unit owner is entitled to own exclusive private units in the building, to own and use common areas (such as the entrance hall of the building) jointly with other unit owners, and to use the underlying land in the form of co-ownership, leasehold interests or superficies.

 The Civil Code generally governs the transfer of title.
-Other laws may also be relevant, depending on the ownership structure.
-For example, the Law on Unit Ownership of Buildings provides for certain rules on the transfer of unit ownership.
+Other laws may also be relevant, depending on the ownership structure – for example, the Law on Unit Ownership of Buildings provides for certain rules on the transfer of unit ownership.

 Specific restrictions may apply to specific types of real estate.
 One such restriction is the requirement under the Agricultural Land Law that the acquisition of agricultural land is subject to governmental permission.

 A transfer of title to real estate is effected pursuant to an agreement between the seller and the buyer.
 Most sale and purchase agreements provide that the transfer of title takes effect upon the full payment of the purchase price by the buyer.

 Registration of Title to Real Estate

 Japan has a real estate registration (toki) system in which title to and certain other interests (such as mortgages) in real estate are registered.
 In practice, parties to a real estate transaction usually rely on the real estate registration because it is generally the best indication of the true owner of or holder of interest in a real property.

 A transfer must be registered pursuant to the real estate registration system in order for it to be perfected.
 If a transfer of real property is not registered, the buyer cannot assert its title against a third party.